 If the RDCC provides updated information via an email and directs the Board to update the authorization, the Board may use the updated information to complete the authorization request without receiving an updated Form 2054.
 Email notices are sufficient.

-Any updated information provided by the RDCC via email that does not match the original Form 2054 must be clearly documented in TWIST Counselor Notes.
-If the updated Form 2054 is received, the receipt must also be documented in TWIST Counselor Notes.
+Any updated information provided by the RDCC via email that does not match the original Form 2054 must be clearly documented in the child care case management system.
+If the updated Form 2054 is received, the receipt must also be documented in the child care case management system.

 If there are any delays in processing DFPS authorizations that cannot be corrected by the RDCC, it is recommended that Boards contact TWC for further guidance and assistance.